sparkutils/quality/docs/sqlfunctions.md

       All the alternatives correlate to their pre Spark 4 non-sql versions.

       ruleSuiteVariables must be registered via the register_rule_suite scala functions.

-      **NB** You should use the default compilation options if you are nesting or chaining runners per #110.
     alternatives:
-      - "dq_rule_runner( ruleSuiteVariable, compile ) - enables separate compilation of evals, by default this is false and compilation is performed at wholestage codegen"
-      - "dq_rule_runner( ruleSuiteVariable, compile, variablesPerFunc, variableFuncGroup ) - additionally specifies the number of expressions to use per function and the number of functions to call in one group, defaulting to 40 and 20 respectively"
+      - "dq_rule_runner( ruleSuiteVariable, variablesPerFunc, variableFuncGroup ) - additionally specifies the number of expressions to use per function and the number of functions to call in one group, defaulting to 40 and 20 respectively"
-      - "dq_rule_runner( ruleSuiteVariable, compile, variablesPerFunc, variableFuncGroup, forceRunnerEval ) - additionally allows the expressions to be interpreted, instead of the default - false - which compiles as part of wholestage codegen"
     tags:
       - variable
       - runner